YakubMordon/YakubMordon/README.md

 ---

 ### 👨‍💻 About Me:
 I am a beginner programmer.
 My journey in the field of IT began when I enrolled at the National University "Lviv Polytechnic."
-After my first year, during which I dabbled in C, Python, and C++, I tried my hand at C#, and I absolutely loved it!
+After my first year, during which I dabbled in C, Python, Java and C++, I tried my hand at C#, and I absolutely loved it!

 From May 2022 to June 2023, I embarked on a self-study journey to learn C#.
-At this point, my learning on this course is complete, and I am actively seeking job opportunities.
+At this point, my learning will never end, and I am actively seeking job opportunities.
 In parallel, I am a third-year student, dedicated to expanding my knowledge through the .NET platform!

 🎓 Currently studying at the National University "Lviv Polytechnic"